marcelmaatkamp/docker-alpine-radius-home/README.md

    marcelmaatkamp/freeradius-home
 ```

-To just test user and password:
+To just test with the default username 'testing' and password 'passeord' on device '192.168.1.18' and secret 'SECRET':
 ```
  $ docker exec -ti freeradius-home bash
  # radtest testing password 192.168.1.18 0 SECRET